AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

       Host_Array.all := (others => 0);

       Device_Array.all := Host_Array.all;
-      --  Calls CUDA_Storage_Model.Copy_In to write to the device array from the --  native memory.
+      --  Calls CUDA_Storage_Model.Copy_To to write to the device array from the --  native memory.

       Host_Array.all := Device_Array.all;
-      --  Calls CUDA_Storage_Model.Copy_Out to read from the device array and --  write to native memory.
+      --  Calls CUDA_Storage_Model.Copy_From to read from the device array and --  write to native memory.

       Free (Host_Array);